New rules for the access and use of veterinary drugs

-In order to use medically important antimicrobials in the care of animals, veterinarians will need to have a valid Veterinary-Client-Patient-Relationship with the animal owner to issue a prescription.
+In order to use medically important antimicrobials in the care of animals, veterinarians will need to have a valid Veterinarian-Client-Patient-Relationship with the animal owner to issue a prescription.

-A Veterinary-Client-Patient-Relationship is a medical service relationship between the veterinarian and the farmer for the care of food animals and is regulated by provincial veterinary licensing authorities.
+A Veterinarian-Client-Patient-Relationship is a medical service relationship between the veterinarian and the farmer for the care of food animals and is regulated by provincial veterinary licensing authorities.

 The VCPR is not a signed contractual agreement but rather a working connection and interaction between veterinarian, client and specific animal patient or group of animals.
 More information about the VCPR can be found at: www.canadianveterinarians.net/documents/importance-of-vcpr

 Changes also impact medicated feed